giruda-gear/pop-poll/README.md

   Use `"module": "CommonJS"` and enable `"emitDecoratorMetadata": true` and `"experimentalDecorators": true` in `tsconfig.json`.

 - **Nx caching issues**:
-  Use the `--skip-nx-cache` flag to bypass cached outputs during development.
+  Use `nx reset` or add `--skip-nx-cache` flag to bypass cached outputs during development.

+- **When to Use Webpack:**
+  - Use webpack to bundle code for smaller deploy size and faster startup in serverless environments.
+  - For local or traditional servers, `tsc` compile-only is sufficient and faster.
+  - To enable webpack, set the build executor to `@nx/webpack:webpack` with a proper `webpack.config.js`.